Best Practices During Power Cuts

 Energy Management During a Power Cut

-Weather events causing power cuts may bring grid uncertainty where the cut could last days, not hours, with lower solar production.
+Weather events causing power cuts may bring grid uncertainty where your cut could last days, not hours, with lower solar production.
 The best way to extend your use of Powerwall during a grid cut is to reduce the use of energy-intensive appliances like air conditioners, car charging, electric heaters and dishwashers.

 Solar Panel Conditions

 Some weather conditions may cause a reduction in your solar panel production, like depositing leaves or snow on your panels.
 Consider checking your panels daily during poor weather conditions to safely clear obstructions.

 Solar Production During an Extended Cut